Daniel Faalele

-Daniel Faalele (/fɑːɑːˈleɪleɪ/ fah-ah-LAY-lay; born 9 November 1999) is an Australian professional American football guard for the Baltimore Ravens of the National Football League (NFL).
+Daniel Faalele (/fɑːɑːˈleɪleɪ/ fah-ah-LAY-lay; born 9 November 1999) is an Australian professional American football guard for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers and was selected by the Ravens in the fourth round of the 2022 NFL draft.

 Early life

 Faalele was born on 9 November 1999 in Melbourne, Victoria, to a Samoan father and Tongan mother.
 According to a 2017 USA Today article, his father was 6 ft 4 in tall, weighing 290 lb.
 Faalele played basketball and rugby union as a youth until a member of the coaching staff of the University of Hawaiʻi football team discovered him while scouting players in Australia.

 After participating in a local satellite camp run by Michigan head coach Jim Harbaugh and garnering interest from multiple Division I programs, Faalele was recruited to play football at IMG Academy in Bradenton, Florida.
 After only practising and learning the sport in 2016, he was a starter on IMG's offensive line in 2017 as the team went undefeated and he was selected to play in the 2018 Under Armour All-America Game.
 Faalele was rated a four star prospect and committed to play college football at Minnesota over offers from Alabama, Florida State, Georgia, LSU and Michigan.